geerlingguy/ansible-role-elasticsearch-curator/README.md

 The version of `elasticsearch-curator` to install.
 Available versions are listed on the [Python Package Index](https://pypi.org/project/elasticsearch-curator/).
 By default, no version is specified, so the latest version will be installed.

     elasticsearch_curator_cron_jobs:
-      - name: "Delete old elasticsearch indices."
-        job: "/usr/local/bin/curator delete --older-than 30"
-        minute: "0"
-        hour: "1"
-      - name: "Close old elasticsearch indices."
+      - name: "Run elasticsearch curator actions."
-        job: "/usr/local/bin/curator close --older-than 14"
+        job: "/usr/local/bin/curator ~/.curator/action.yml"
-        minute: "30"
+        minute: 0
-        hour: "1"
+        hour: 1

-A list of cron jobs to use curator to prune, optimize, close, and otherwise maintain your Elasticsearch indexes.
-If you're connecting to an Elasticsearch server on a different host/port than `localhost` and `9200`, you need to add `--host [hostname]` and/or `--port [port]` to the jobs.
-More documentation is available on the [Elasticsearch Curator wiki](https://github.com/elasticsearch/curator/wiki/Examples).
+A list of cron jobs.
+Typically you would run one cron job using the actions defined in `action.yml`, but you can split up cron jobs or use the `curator_cli` to run actions individually instead of via an action file.
 You can add any of `minute`, `hour`, `day`, `weekday`, and `month` to the cron jobs—values that are not explicitly set will default to `*`.
 You can also use `state` to define whether the job should be `present` or `absent`.

+    elasticsearch_curator_config_directory: ~/.curator

+The directory inside which Curator's configuration (and action file) will be stored.

+    elasticsearch_curator_hosts:
+      - 'localhost:9200'
+    elasticsearch_curator_http_auth: ''

+These variables control parameters used in the default `elasticsearch_curator_yaml`.
+If you define your own custom `elasticsearch_curator_yaml`, you may not need to define or override these variables. `_hosts` is a list of hosts with ports, and `_http_auth` is a basic `http_auth` `user:pass` string, if your Elasticsearch instance requires basic HTTP authorization.

+    elasticsearch_curator_yaml: |
+      ---
+      client:
+        hosts: {{ elasticsearch_curator_hosts | to_yaml }}
+        url_prefix:
+        use_ssl: False
+        certificate:
+        client_cert:
+        client_key:
+        ssl_no_validate: False
+        http_auth: {{ elasticsearch_curator_http_auth }}
+        timeout: 30
+        master_only: False
+      logging:
+        loglevel: INFO
+        logfile:
+        logformat: default
+        blacklist: ['elasticsearch', 'urllib3']

+This YAML goes into the file `~/.curator/curator.yml` and stores the connection details Elasticsearch Curator uses to when connecting to Elasticsearch, as well as Curator logging configuration.

+    elasticsearch_curator_action_yaml: |
+      ---
+      actions:
+        1:
+          action: delete_indices
+          options:
+            ignore_empty_list: True
+            disable_action: False
+          filters:
+          - filtertype: pattern
+            kind: prefix
+            value: logstash-
+            exclude:
+          - filtertype: age
+            source: name
+            direction: older
+            timestring: '%Y.%m.%d'
+            unit: days
+            unit_count: 45
+            exclude:

+This YAML goes into the file `~/.curator/action.yml` and defines the actions Curator performs when the default cron job is run.
+See documentation: [Curator actions file](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/actionfile.html).

     elasticsearch_curator_pip_package: 'python-pip'